Lightning-AI/pytorch-lightning/docs/source/starter/style_guide.rst

 ###########

 A main goal of Lightning is to improve readability and reproducibility.
-Imagine looking into any GitHub repo or a research project, finding a lightning module, and knowing exactly where to look to find the things you care about.
+Imagine looking into any GitHub repo or a research project, finding a :class:`~pytorch_lightning.core.lightning.LightningModule`, and knowing exactly where to look to find the things you care about.

 The goal of this style guide is to encourage Lightning code to be structured similarly.